Quick answer

 Adults consuming adequate water averaged 7 plus or minus 2 bathroom visits per day.
 Those classified as “low drinkers” averaged significantly fewer visits, with corresponding markers of underhydration.

-In a study of 817 adults, those with 6 or fewer daily voids had significantly higher urine concentration, indicating suboptimal hydration.
-This threshold provides a simple, actionable benchmark.
+In a study of 817 adults, participants with 6 or fewer daily voids had higher urine concentration on average.
+This was a population association, not a universal medical threshold.

 Tucker et al., 2020.
 Journal of the American College of Nutrition • PubMed

-Void number validated as a field measure of hydration
+Void number studied as a practical field measure

 Which Approach Is Right for You?

-Neither method is “wrong.”
-They measure different things and suit different lifestyles.
+Neither type of hydration tracker is “wrong.”
+A water tracking app that logs intake and one that monitors bathroom visits measure different things and suit different lifestyles.
 Here’s a side-by-side comparison:

 Water Intake Tracking Bathroom-Based Tracking